 Built like a bigger, beefier version of the Incom X-Wing you know and love, the ARC-170 was big enough and heavy to carry out independent operations.
 It first appeared in Star Wars Episode III: Revenge of the Sith and was used heavily during the Clone Wars.

 J-Type 327 Nubian Royal Starship

 The J-Type 237 was the personal starship of the ruler of Naboo.
 You saw it extensively in Star Wars: Episode I – The Phantom Menace.
-What you might not know is that it has absolutely no weapons.
-That might not seem like a smart way to protect your ruler, but the ship was intended for peaceful diplomatic missions and the Queen’s protection was meant to come from an accompanying force of starfighters and the ship’s speed, which was great enough to outrun even most interceoptors.
+What you might not know is that this Star Wars ship has absolutely no weapons.
+That might not seem like a smart way to protect your ruler, but the ship was intended for peaceful diplomatic missions and the Queen’s protection was meant to come from an accompanying force of starfighters and the ship’s speed, which was great enough to outrun even most interceptors.

 Republic Attack Cruiser

 The Republic Attack Cruiser is, obviously, the predecessor of the Imperial Star Destroyer you know from the original trilogy as the deadly tool of the Empire.
 Later versions of this ship would indeed be called Venator Class Star Destroyers and they were originally used in the Clone Wars depicted in Star Wars: Episode II – Attack of the Clones.